 Bernardo teaches at the University of Aveiro, ESMAE – Escola Superior de Música e Artes do Espéctaculo do Porto and at Espinho’s Professional Music School, in Portugal.
 He frequently guides masterclasses in Portugal and abroad.

 He is regularly invited to be jury of national and international horn competitions, has been in competitions in Portugal, Spain and Finland.

-He was awarded the First Prize in the Philip Farkas Competition organized by the International Horn Society in Lahti, Finland in 2002.
+He was awarded the First Prize in the Farkas Competition organized by the IHS, Finland in 2002.

-His discography includes several solo works, chamber music and as a member of OSP Cdm.
-His both solo albums ‘Lunar Songs’ and ‘Solo’ have received excellent reviews.
-He performed the first world recording of the work ‘Jeanne d’Arc’ for solo horn and wind band of the composer Alex Poelman for the Dutch label Molenaar.
+His discography includes several solo works, chamber music and as an orchestral musician.
+His two solo albums ‘Lunar Songs’ and ‘Solo’ have received rave reviews.
+He made the first world recording of the work ‘Jeanne d’Arc’ for soloist and wind orchestra by composer Alex Poelman for the Dutch label Molenaar.

-He has been a very active chamber music musician.
-He is a founding member of the quartet Trompas Lusas.
-The group is frequently present in concerts in Portugal and abroad.
+Bernardo is also a very active chamber musician, often performing in a duo with piano and in horn quartet.
+He is a founding member of the Trompas Lusas quartet.
+The group frequently performs at concerts in Portugal and abroad.

 He is Vice-President of the International Horn Society.

 Bernardo is a DürkHorns and Romera Brass artist.